51 Dog-Friendly Summer Spots

 Sheboygan is a dog-loving sportspersonman’s paradise—swim, kayak or fish on Lake Michigan or nearby Elkhart Lake.

-Susan Tasaki, a freelance editor and writer, lives in the San Francisco Bay Area with her Husky, who wishes they both got out more.
+Freelance writer Susan Tasaki lives in the San Francisco Bay Area with her Husky, who wishes they both got out more.